carisanc/Final-Project-Code-FIles/README.md

 | `src/localization_bringup/` launch/config | AMCL "racing profile" parameters (motion-model alphas lowered from default 0.2 to 0.01) |
 | `src/path_planning/config/raceline_params.yaml` | minimum-curvature optimization and friction-circle velocity-profile parameters used to generate `saopaulo_gt.csv` |

-No configuration file is required to run `moby_sim/` or `f1tenth_sim/` — all parameters (d1, c, wheelbase, look-ahead values, etc.) are set as documented defaults directly in `run_all.py` in each package (see each package's own README for the exact values and how to override them).
+No configuration file is required to run `moby_sim/` or `f1tenth_sim/` — all parameters (d1, c, wheelbase, look-ahead values, etc.) are set as documented defaults directly in `run_all.py` in each package.

 ---